 Climate Change and the Greenhouse Effect

-Students will gain a greater understanding of climate change and the way greenhouse gases capture and hold heat in this experiment in a jar.
-Fantastic as an experiment or a classroom demonstration.
+Students will gain a greater understanding of the water cycle, climate change and the way greenhouse gases capture and hold heat in this experiment in a jar.
+Fantastic as an experiment, science fair project, or a classroom demonstration.

 Learning about lifecycles is a very popular topic for our 5th grade students.
 We have a fun Lifecycle Decoding Activity that is perfect for some screen free learning.
 Plus it combines coding skills with learning about lifecycles.